jacobdensford/jacobdensford.com/empire-flame/house-rules.md

 ## Saving Throws

 If an effect grants a bonus to an ability check, be it numerical or advantage, that same bonus is applied to saving throws for that ability.
-In addition, if an effect grants a bonus to AC, be it numerical or advantage, that same bonus is applied to Dexterity saving throws.
+In addition, if an effect grants a bonus to AC, that same bonus is applied to Dexterity saving throws.

 *This rule modifies Saving Throws (PH, 179).*

 ## Bonus Actions

-Usually, any small action that doesn't require a roll may be performed for free during an encounter.
+Usually, any single small interaction that doesn't require a roll may be performed for free during an encounter as part of your movement and action.
 To do more, a bonus action may be used.
 A bonus action may also be used to perform any proficient skill checks.

 *This rule modifies Bonus Actions (PH, 189).*

+## Rolling 1 or 20

+If the d20 roll for an attack is a 1, the target may make an opportunity attack using their reaction.

+If the d20 roll for a saving throw is a 1, double damage dice are rolled as a critical hit.

+*These rules add to Rolling 1 or 20 (PH, 194).*

 ## Dropping to Zero Hit Points